dadmaan/dadmaan.github.io/_pages/about.md

 Hello!

-I am a curious individual grounded in both the academic and professional realms of computer science and technology.
-Over the years, I have fostered an understanding of various programming languages, software methodologies, and system logic.
-My roles have varied, from guiding design teams and web development projects to applying AI in intelligent systems and exploring the intersection of music and art with artificial intelligence and human-computer interaction.
+I'm at the intersection of technology and creativity, immersing myself in both computer science's academic and professional spheres.

-Building on this foundation, I have embarked on exciting collaborations with artists to delve deeper into the application of generative AI.
-Leveraging state-of-the-art tools like StableDiffusion models and the StyleGAN family, we created various concepts by blending technology and art.
-These efforts have been playgrounds for experimentation and creation to disclose the transformative potential of AI in augmenting artistic expression.
+Currently, I am on a PhD journey, focusing on symbolic music generation, using multi-agent systems and reinforcement learning.
+My goal is simple yet profound: to develop an AI system that resonates with individual musical tastes, forming a collaborative and interactive connection with users.

-Now, in a natural progression of my journey, I am pursuing my PhD, where I have the opportunity to delve into the world of symbolic music generation through the lens of multi-agent systems and reinforcement learning.
-This phase is a humble yet spirited exploration into technology and creativity through generative AI.
-The main objective is to develop a collaborative learning method that users can incorporate into systems learning through an interactive interface.
-The idea is to guide the system learning toward user preferences.
-It's an effort to understand how AI can better resonate with individual musical tastes and respond in a meaningful way.
+Whether it's delving into generative AI, engaging in music generation tasks, or discussing human-computer interaction, I'm open to collaborations and conversations that stimulate learning and innovation.

-I am open to exploring new opportunities, collaborations, and discussions related to the generative AI, music generation tasks, and human computer interaction.
-If you are a interested in working with me or learning more about my research, feel free to reach out.
-I am  also open to supervising passionate and dedicated students.
+Feel free to reach out if you're curious to learn more or interested in working together.

 For General Inquiries: `dadman.shayan@gmail.com`